FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-versions.md

 Before proceeding with this guide, we recommend reading our [server software guide](/minecraft/java/general/server-software) to better understand the terms used below.

+Some Installation processes (like (neo)forge and spigot) might require you to have a Java JRE/JDK package installed.
+You can find downloads for Java 21 [here](https://adoptium.net/temurin/releases/?os=any&arch=any&version=21)

 ## Installation
 {% tabs softwareType %}
 {% tab softwareType Forge  %}